openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-multimedia-camera.md

 **Possible Causes**

-Setting the preview stream frame rate beyond the device's supported range.
+Setting a preview stream frame rate that exceeds the device's supported frame rate.

 **Resolution Steps**

 Verify that the submitted configuration aligns with the device's supported configurations.

-## 7400201 Camera Service Error
+## 7400201 Camera Service Exception

 **Error Message**